HildoBijl/stepwise/packages/cas/src/expressions/README.md

 asExpression('(3x)^2').equals('9x^2', { preprocess: exp => exp.combine(), allowOrderChanges: true }) // Gives true
 ```

-By default, the `equals` function uses the same options as `equalStructure`, but by adding `normalize` as preprocessing step, we can turn it into `equivalent` as well.
+By default, the `equals` function uses the same options as `equalStructure`, but by adding `normalize` as preprocessing step, we can turn it into `isEquivalentTo` as well.
 The possibilities are a bit larger here.

 ### Other comparisons